Tuliks/security-assistant/README.md

 python ingest.py --scan --write-manifest data/manifest.csv   # ...and save it for review python eval/ingest_eval.py  # 27 records (17 real + 10 lab) + filter/hybrid checks
 ```

+`app.py` runs the `--scan`-equivalent sync (folder tree ∪ manifest, incremental)
+automatically on startup, so these `ingest.py` commands are optional — reach for
+them for scripted/CI ingestion or a manifest-only run.

 Add a format → drop a `parse_<x>` in `ingestion/parsers/` and register the
 extension.
 Add a scanner → write `map_<scanner>` in `ingestion/mappers/scanners.py`